Dr Luca Bosetti PhD, PGDip, UKCP, CPJA, CP-UK

 I am full clinical member of the Centre for Freudian Analysis and Research (CFAR), a full clinical member of the UK Council for Psychotherapy (UKCP), a member of the Council for Psychoanalysis and Jungian Analysis (CPJA), and a member of the College of Psychoanalysts UK (CP-UK).

-I have over a decade of clinical experience in the UK working with a wide range of psychiatric, psychological and emotional issues.
+I have over a decade of clinical experience in the UK and I have worked with a range of psychiatric, psychological and emotional issues both in private practice and in community mental health services.

 Between 2013 and 2017 I was service manager for the GamCare counselling service in the East Midlands area and placement coordinator and supervisor for students on psychotherapy placements from the Sherwood Psychotherapy Training Institute and the University of Nottingham.